Law Firm Representing Cybersecurity Whistleblowers

-Hammer explained that raising concerns about cybersecurity issues qualifies for protection under the Sarbanes-Oxley whistleblower law: He cited as an example the Prioleau whistleblower case: “That case is about an employee who raised cybersecurity concerns about two policies that contradicted each other .
-He raised those through his chain of command.
+Hammer explained that raising concerns about cybersecurity issues qualifies for protection under the Sarbanes-Oxley whistleblower law: He cited as an example the Prioleau whistleblower case: “That case is about an employee who raised cybersecurity concerns about two policies that contradicted each other . . .
 He was ignored and experienced retaliation.
 The question was whether blowing the whistle on these cybersecurity issues qualified for protection under the Sarbanes Oxley Act, which was originally passed with more of a focus on corporate and audit fraud.
 The Administrative Review Board of the Department of Labor found that such a disclosure was in fact protected.”

 “What we have seen in other contexts — for example, fraud on the government in general — is that when people start to listen to whistleblowers, it does help fix the problem.
 It brings a new set of eyes — eyes that are in a position to know things that outside regulators do not know, that the public at large does not know.
 It helps fix the problem.”

-If you have suffered retaliation for whistleblowing, contact Zuckerman Law at 202-262-8959 to schedule a free consultation.
+If you have suffered retaliation for whistleblowing, contact our whistleblower retaliation lawyers at 202-262-8959 to schedule a free consultation.